huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

 Knowledge retriever aims at retrieving support passage (documents) that can help to explain the knowledge probed from LM.

+<b>2022</b>

+- [SKILL: Structured Knowledge Infusion for Large Language Models](https://aclanthology.org/2022.naacl-main.113.pdf) (Moiseev et al., NAACL 2022)

+    The paper introduces <b>SKILL</b> a simple way to inject knowledge from structured data, such as a KG, into a language model, that can benefit knowledge-retrieval-based downstream tasks. <b>SKILL</b> continue to pretrain LLM directly on structured data (e.g. triples in KG) with salient-term masking without synthesizing them into equivalent natural sentences (e.g. KELM) as they found that the two approaches are competitive with each other.

+    <b>SKILL</b> demonstrates better performance than original LMs on Wikidata-related QA benchmarks as it is pre-trained on Wikidata triples.
+Most of the gains comes from the ability to memorize KG triples during the training.
+As a consequence, the model can perform very well on 1-hop questions that are supported by single triples, such as "When was Elon Musk born ?" corresponds to the triple *<Elon Musk, date of birth, ?>*.
+However, when it comes to answering multi-hop questions (e.g. "Who worked at the companies directed by Elon Musk ?" may correspond to two triples *<Elon Musk, owner of, ?x>* and *<?y, employer, ?x>* ) which requires not only the memorizing ability but also the reasoning ability, <b>SKILL</b> performs just slightly better than original LMs. <b> The author points out one limitation of SKILL is that the training relies on a random set of independent triples, lacking of topological structure exploitation of a KG describing how triples are connected.
+Addressing this issue can improve the multi-hop QA tasks</b>.

 <b>2021</b>

 - [Leveraging Passage Retrieval with Generative Models for Open Domain Question Answering](https://arxiv.org/abs/2007.01282) (Izacard et al., EACL 2021)